bananaman2020/cheesy/README.md

 > All valid/working discord tokens.
 (Bypasses BetterDiscord, Token Protector and Discord's new encryption)
 > Their Passwords & Credit Cards for Discord (updates when they change it)
 > All Passwords, Cookies and History from Google
+> Settings (Change the Color Theme, Thread Amount, Hotkeys and more!)
+> Both Compact and Feature-Rich
+> QoL Features such as Auto-Update, proxy scraping and more!
+> Easy to use!
+> Fast and Efficient (Low Performance Impact)
+> Linux Support!
+(Expect Bugs)
+> Create a token logger or QR code stealer!
+(QR Code Stealer temporarily broken)
+> Nuke an account!
+> Change an accounts Status, Bio, or HypeSquad house!
+> Mass DM using an account!
+> Log into an account with an isolated browser!
+> Mass Report a user or server!
+> Group Chat Spam!
+> Webhook Nuker/Deleter
 > + More!
 ```